Guide to choosing the best sports headphones.

-It also allows you to change the cup controls, access a three-band equalizer.
+It also allows you to change the cup controls and access a three-band equalizer.
 We have to underline that the equalizer is a bit short if we compare it with a five-band equalizer and the results are not so different.
 The changes are subtle.

-The sound quality is very good, as we are accustomed to Sennheiser.
+The sound quality is very good, as we are accustomed to from Sennheiser.
 However, they have some important drawbacks.
-We don't really like the system of interchangeable tips for the sound modes and the water resistance is of a low grade for its price.
+We don't really like the system of interchangeable tips for the sound modes and the water resistance is of a low grade for the price.
 Interested?
-Find the best price on Amazon Spain.
+Find the best price on Amazon.

 Beats Studio Buds

 Excellent audio quality.
 Comfortable and resistant.
 ANC.
-Value for money.
+Good value for money.